Spring 2021 Workshops

-CARe Workshops (Fall 2020)
+CARe Workshops (Spring 2021)

-Starting in Fall 2020, CARe will present an array of workshops covering a wide variety of themes in the arts and religion.
-Each topic will be covered by two 2-hour-long workshops.
+In Spring 2021, CARe will continue to offer an array of online workshops covering a wide variety of themes in the arts and religion.
+Each topic is covered by two 2-hour-long workshops.
 Open to students and community members alike, each workshop pair carries a $100 fee.
-Students, please note that these are not credit-earning workshops.
 CARe workshops are open to all - no experience in any of the fields necessary!

-Dr. Sabrina Klein (Meaning-making Through the Arts) is a theatre artist, educator, researcher, arts learning and social justice advocate, and a mother (not necessarily in that order).
+Dr. Sabrina Klein (The Right Way to Experience Art) is a theatre artist, educator, researcher, arts learning and social justice advocate, and a mother (not necessarily in that order).
 All her life's training has brought her to the belief (for which she sees daily proof) that artists and art-making truly make the world a better place.
 Through her many roles - co-founder of Teaching Artists Support Collaborative (TASC) of California, former Executive Director of Teaching Artists Organized and of the Julia Morgan Center for the Arts in Berkeley, theatre director, director of Kaiser Permanente's Educational Theatre Programs, writing and theater teacher at UC Berkeley and Harvard University, and as a teacher-educator bringing artists in to Bay Area classrooms since 2000 - she has worked with partners to find ways to articulate the values that artists share with other artists, parents, business leaders, politicians, educators and other community members.
 She is committed to not-for-profit arts, education and services organizations and the government entities that serve them.
 Sabrina has created arts-based curriculum, trained teachers and master teaching artists, and facilitated community conversations with over 50 nonprofit and education organizations, learning about what really matters to people in their work and helping them plan to act on those values in a meaningful and sustainable way.